+,

 2. Configure the Command queue size and base address by writing to the SMMU_CMDQ_BASE register.

+register.

 Note

+The queue size can affect how many bits of the SMMU CMDO CONS and SMMU CMDO I

-The queue size can affect how many bits of the SMMU_CMDQ_CONS and SMMU_CMDQ_PROD indices are writeable.
-It is therefore important that you perform this step before writing to SMMU_CMDQ_CONS and SMMU_CMDQ_PROD.
+ue size can affect how many bits of the SMMU_CMDQ_CONS and SMMU_CMDQ_PROD indices are writeable.
+It is therefore important that you perform this step before writing to SMMU CMDQ CONS and SMMU CMDQ PROD.

-3. Set the queue read index in SMMU_CMDQ_CONS and the queue write index in SMMU_CMDQ_PROD to 0.
-Note
+3. Set the queue read index in SMMU_CMDQ_CONS and the queue write index in

+SMMU_CMDQ_PROD to 0.

+Noto